This Jataka tale illustrates the perfection of character of generosity (dana).

 In another kingdom lived Jujaka, a decrepit old brahmin with a very young wife, Amittatapana, who was given to him in lieu of a debt her parents could not repay.
 Amittatapana cared for him devotedly and some men criticized their own wives for not meeting her high wifely standard.
 This angered the other women of the village and they cruelly mocked her, hoping she would leave Jujaka and go back to her family.
 One day Amittatapana took her water pot down to the river and heard their nasty words and returned home in tears.
 Jujaka felt bad for her and offered to get water himself from then on, but she though it improper for a man to do this work and said they should have a slave or a maid to help them – and if he did not find one, she was going to leave him.
 He didn’t have enough money for this, so she suggested he go to Vamka and ask the Bodhisatta to give him a slave.
 Being old, he did not want to make the long, rough trip, but he also did not want to lose his wife, so he agreed to go.

 Jujaka first went to the Bodhisatta’s city to ask how to find him, but people there said greedy men like him were the cause of the Bodhisatta’s downfall, and they beat him with fists, feet, and sticks.
 But the gods, wanting to support the Bodhisatta’s generosity, guided Jujaka onto the correct road.
 After he reached the forest, he was chased by a pack of dogs and climbed up a tree to safety.
 A wise and skilled forester who had been told by the King of Ceta to keep watch for anyone trying to reach the Bodhisatta heard Jujaka’s cries for help.
 Certain he had no good intent, the forester drew his bow and yelled out he was going to kill Jujaka to protect the Bodhisatta and his family from good-for-nothing fools like him.
-Jujaka thought quickly and claimed he was an ambassador from the king (meaning he could not be killed) and had come to tell the Bodhisatta he had been forgiven and could return home.
+Jujaka thought quickly and claimed he was an ambassador from the king (meaning he had immunity and could not be killed) and had come to tell the Bodhisatta he had been forgiven and could return home.
 The forester was thrilled by the good news; he called off his dogs and told Jujaka to come down.
 He then pointed out the way to Vamka mountain and gave Jujaka roast deer and honey for the journey.

 As suggested by the forester, Jujaka stopped to see the ascetic Accuta to get directions for the final part of the path.
-Accuta also initially doubted Jujaka’s intentions, but believed Jujaka’s story that he was only going to pay respects.
+Accuta also initially doubted Jujaka’s intentions, but eventually believed Jujaka’s story that he was only going to pay respects.
 So Accuta hosted Jujaka for one night and then pointed him in the right way.
 Jujaka reached their home in the early evening, but slept on a hill nearby so he could approach the Bodhisatta when his wife was not there to object.

 At dawn the next morning, Maddi had a nightmare of a man in yellow robes with red flowers in his ears dragging her out of her hut by her hair, tearing out her eyes, cutting off her arms, ripping open her chest, and seizing her heart.
 Terrified, she went to ask the Bodhisatta its meaning.
-He knew the dream foretold someone coming and asking for his children today, but he did not want to upset her so he lied and told her it must have just been a result of uneasy sleep or indigestion: “Fear nothing,” he said.
-And so Maddi did her chores at home and then walked out into the forest as usual.
+He knew that the dream foretold someone coming and asking for his children today, but he did not want to upset her so he lied and told her it must have just been a result of uneasy sleep or indigestion: “Fear nothing,” he said.
+So Maddi did her chores at home and then walked out into the forest as usual.

 The Bodhisatta took a seat and stared down the path to their home with excitement, like a drunkard craving a drink, waiting for the suitor to arrive.
 For seven months he had not been able to practice charity and was overjoyed that someone had sought him out.
 When Jujaka appeared in the distance, Jali went to help carry his bags, but Jujaka snapped his fingers and yelled “Go away!”
 Jujaka, however, greeted the Bodhisatta warmly, and he did likewise in return, offering fruits to eat and cool water to drink.
-Then without delay Jujaka asked to have his children and without hesitation the Bodhisatta said yes, delighted that his interpretation of the dream had been correct.
+Then, without delay, Jujaka asked to have his children.
+And without hesitation the Bodhisatta said yes, delighted that his interpretation of the dream had been correct.

 The Bodhisatta asked Jujaka to stay one day so the children and their mother could say good bye, but Jujaka refused any delay because, he said, women by nature are cunning and not generous and she would try to stop him from taking them.
 The Bodhisatta also suggested he take the children to their grandfather and collect a large reward rather than working them as slaves, but Jujaka rejected this too, saying he needed slaves to please his wife.
 Hearing this terrible conversation, the children ran away and hid in a lake under lily pads.
 The Bodhisatta followed their footprints to the lake and told them to stop hiding.
 Feeling guilty, they came out of the water, threw themselves at their father’s feet, and cried.
 He too broke out in tears, but explained that he must give them away as part of his quest for perfection.
 He then told Jali that from now on he had a price of one thousand gold coins; this is what must be paid for him to become free again.
 Kanhajina, being so very beautiful, could only be bought by a king, he said, and her price was one hundred each of elephants, horses, bulls, gold pieces, and male and female slaves.